by Mary Jessica Hammes

-When Michelle and Jim Bob Duggar welcomed their 18th child last December, I idly wondered whether Michelle might be breastfeeding.
+When Michelle and Jim Bob Duggar welcomed their 18th child last December 2008, I idly wondered whether Michelle might be breastfeeding.
 Then I wondered: has she breastfed her other children?
 What about all of them?
-And then I realized: wow, that’d be nearly two decades of breastfeeding!
+And then I realized: Wow, that’d be nearly two decades of breastfeeding!

 Chances are that you know about the Duggars already, at least if you’ve seen their show on The Learning Channel, “18 Kids and Counting.”
-The show follows the adventures of Michelle, Jim Bob and their children—Joshua, 20 (who is also a newlywed), twins Jana and John-David, 19, Jill, 17, Jessa, 16, Jinger, 15, Joseph, 14, Josiah, 12, Joy-Anna, 11, twins Jeremiah and Jedidiah, 10, Jason, 8, James, 7, Justin, 6, Jackson, 4, Johannah Faith, 3, Jennifer, 1, and Jordyn-Grace Makiya, born Dec.
-18.
+The show follows the adventures of Michelle, Jim Bob and their children (none of whom are depicted in the photo)—Joshua, 20 (who is also a newlywed), twins Jana and John-David, 19, Jill, 17, Jessa, 16, Jinger, 15, Joseph, 14, Josiah, 12, Joy-Anna, 11, twins Jeremiah and Jedidiah, 10, Jason, 8, James, 7, Justin, 6, Jackson, 4, Johannah Faith, 3, Jennifer, 1, and Jordyn-Grace Makiya, born December 18.

 Michelle, 42, and Jim Bob, 43, are remarkably laid-back as they lead their well-mannered brood through daily life (and prayer—the family are devout evangelical Christians).
 On the show, Michelle’s voice is nearly hypnotically soft and sweet, and it’s that way on the phone, too.
 I was so pleased when I learned that Michelle would be happy to talk about her breastfeeding experiences.
 As I chatted to my friends before the interview, we theorized that at this point, after all of those years of practice, surely breastfeeding for Michelle was smooth sailing.
 It turned out that while she has indeed breastfed all of her children, we were quite wrong—but that Michelle has an ample supply of determination when it comes to breastfeeding.
 Not only that, she was very candid in discussing the many difficulties she faced.